robsimmonds/carta-collab-controller/docs/src/step_by_step.rst

         .. note::

-            CARTA version 4.x is supported on Ubuntu 20.04 (Focal Fossa) and 22.04 (Jammy Jellyfish).
             CARTA version 5.x is supported on Ubuntu 22.04 (Jammy Jellyfish) and 24.04 (Noble Numbat).

-            The Ubuntu instructions can be used almost unchanged on Ubuntu 20.04 (Focal Fossa).
-We note differences where they occur.
-They should also work on equivalent Ubuntu-based distributions, and may work with some adjustments on other Debian-based distributions and non-LTS Ubuntu releases.
+The Ubuntu instructions should also work on equivalent Ubuntu-based distributions, and may work with some adjustments on other Debian-based distributions and non-LTS Ubuntu releases.

     .. tab:: AlmaLinux

         .. note::

-            CARTA versions 4.x and 5.x are both supported on AlmaLinux 8 and 9.
+            CARTA version 5.x is supported on AlmaLinux 8 and 9.
 The AlmaLinux instructions should also work on other equivalent RPM-based distributions.

-            We also support legacy installations of CARTA 4.x on RHEL 7 and CentOS 7, but as both of these releases have reached end of life and are widely unsupported, we do not recommend using them for new installations.
-Adapting these instructions to these releases requires multiple workarounds, which are outside the scope of this document.

 .. _sbs_prerequisites: